Road repairs and maintenance

 Although many of the footpaths in Moreland are our responsibility, we are not responsible for all footpaths as some are the responsibility of other bordering Councils or VicRoads.

-You can check who is responsible for a footpath in the 2020 Register of Public Footpath and Shared Paths (Nov 2020).
+You can check who is responsible for a footpath in the 2021 Register of Public Footpath and Shared Paths (Nov 2021) (PDF).

 We aim to make the footpath or road safe within 3 working days of receiving the report.